adbayb/react-native-responsive/README.md

 <br/><br/><br/><br/>

-## How to use it ?
+## General Usage

 <br/>

 ### Introduction

-Before anything, some definitions:
+Before anything else, some definitions:
 - [x] Responsive Design is the practice of using tools to progressively enhance a content for different viewing contexts
 - [x] Media Query is a CSS tool to help adapting content rendering following conditions